-- · the bind address,

-- the port,

-- the database (a preconfigured PostgreSQL database is suggested by default).
+- the bind address, - the port, - the database (a preconfigured PostgreSQL database is suggested by default).
 The platform is installed as a service.
-It is automatically started and set to automatically start at boot.

-6. Open a browser and type the URL http://localhost:8080/nuxeo/.
+It is automatically started and set to automatic - The platform is installed as a service.
+It is automatically started and set to automatically start at boot. - 6.
+Open a browser and type the URL http://localhost:8080/nuxeo/.